mayanksingh2298/Steganography/README.md

 * Encrypting text inside images and audio such that the data can be secured from reach of non-Authentic persons.

 ### How do I get set up? ###
-* Download or clone the repo
-* You'll see the folders for exe files
+* You'll find exe files in the executable folder, ubuntu and windows both have seperate executables *The source code is in the encrypt_f.py and decrypt_f.py *breezepythongui.py is a support file that has methods for gui development